City of Philadelphia’s Opioid website

 Using the Kensington Counts plan as the basis, the Office of Homeless Services established a 23-bed respite with Prevention Point last winter.
 Based on its high utilization, we then expanded it to 40 beds this winter.
 It has been an overwhelming success.
 Our method has been to listen to the people on the ground closest to the problem and support their efforts in addressing the problem to the best of our ability.

 Despite this expansion of investments, the growth of homeless encampments driven by the opioid crisis is plaguing Kensington.
-It is a humanitarian crisis that presents a health and safety threat not only to be the people living there, but to the neighbors who live nearby.
+It is a humanitarian crisis that presents a health and safety threat not only to the people living there but to the neighbors who live nearby.
 We must acknowledge this reality.
 Our January Point in Time Count found that the number of people experiencing street homelessness in Kensington (zip codes 19133, 19125, 19134) had gone down from 227-210.
-Yet, Kensington has the second highest concentration of homeless people in the City after Center City.
+Yet, Kensington has the second-highest concentration of homeless people in the City after Center City.

 Encampments are a national and growing problem.
 National Law Center on Homelessness and Poverty found a 1,342% increase in the number of homeless encampments from 19 in 2007 to a high of 274 in 2016 (the last full year for data). https://www.nlchp.org/Tent_City_USA_2017.